Steam frigate: United States Navy

-Russian Navy
+Imperial Russian Navy

-The Russian Tsarist Navy also had a sizable fleet of paddle steam frigates.
-The first of these were imported from America, but by the time of the Crimean War the Russians were producing their own steamships.
+The Imperial Russian Navy also had a sizable fleet of paddle steam frigates.
+The first of these were imported from America, but by the time of the Crimean War, the Russians were producing steamships.
 The 1841 steam frigate Kamchatka had 16 guns on two decks, and was therefore comparable to the big frigates of the English and American navies.
 See also List of Russian steam frigates.

 French Navy

-The first useful steam vessel of the French Navy was the Sphinx of 160 hp and 913t displacement.
+The first useful steam vessel of the French Navy was Sphinx of 160 hp and 913t displacement.
 She was used in the invasion of Algiers in 1830.
 She was not very useful as a warship, but she was very useful for maintaining communications with Algeria.
-The subsequent campaign caused a huge demand for frequent and reliable communication with Algeria, and so about two dozen ships were built to the model of the Sphinx.
-The deplorable side effect was a stagnation in French steam vessel engineering.
+The subsequent campaign caused a huge demand for frequent and reliable communication with Algeria, and so about two dozen ships were built to the model of Sphinx.
+The side effect was a stagnation in French steam vessel engineering.
 Continuing the Sphinx type meant that France was not developing something that resembled a steam frigate.

-Later on, the French state wanted to establish packet boat lines to New York, the West Indies and Brasil.
+Later on, the French state wanted to establish packet boat lines to New York, the West Indies and Brazil.
 The French navy wanted to have big steam frigates with heavy artillery.
 In 1840 these ideas were combined in a law that granted a credit of 28,400,000 francs for the construction of 14 ships of 450 hp, and 4 of 220 hp.
 The frigates built for this service soon proved to be no match for the ships of the Cunard Line.
-A project that loaned four of them to a commercial company soon failed.
-The Gomer was the first of these large frigates, and created quite a sensation.
+A project that lent four of them to a commercial company soon failed.
+Gomer was the first of these large frigates, and created quite a sensation.
 She was 70.5 m long between perpendiculars, had a beam of 12.7 m and displaced about 2,800 t.
-On the trial run she was armed with 20 30-pounders on the main deck, and on the upper 2 * 22 cm and 2 * 16 cm and had a complement of 300 men.
-However, in actual use this artillery proved to be way more than what the Gomer could handle.
-It had to be reduced to 2 * 80 and 6 * 30.
-It meant that the Gomer had failed as a steam frigate.
-The same could be said of her (near) sisters of 450 hp, the Asmodéee and l'Infernal.
+On the trial run she was armed with 20 30-pounders on the main deck, and on the upper deck 2 22 cm and 2 16 cm, and had a complement of 300 men.
+However, in actual use this artillery proved to be way more than what Gomer could handle.
+It had to be reduced to 2 80s and 6 30s.
+It meant that Gomer had failed as a steam frigate.
+The same could be said of her (near) sisters of 450 hp, Asmodéee and l'Infernal.